ftjuh/I2Cwrapper/README.md

 <sup>(3)</sup> Does not work out of the box on ATtiny85, but might work on other ATtiny devices, see [this issue](https://github.com/SpenceKonde/ATTinyCore/issues/85)

 <sup>(4)</sup> Needs a small fix in Ucglib.cpp to compile, see [this pull request](https://github.com/olikraus/ucglib/pull/149/files).

+<sup>(5)</sup> These devices have hardware quadrature encoders, which are currently not used by RotaryEncoderI2C.

 # Examples